Denis Leary Jokes About Kellyanne Conway Resemblance

 If a movie is ever made of the Trump administration, comedian Denis Leary calls dibs on playing Trump advisor Kellyanne Conway, based upon how much they look alike.
 Fans of Leary, 59, took to Twitter, swearing that Conway, 50, was simply a character that Denis Leary invented for a comedy sketch.
 Denis Leary admits he sees the resemblance.

 Kellyanne Conway is just one of the women in Donald Trump’s life that have relocated to D.C. to be part of the Trump administration, says the Inquisitr.
-Trump’s oldest daughter Ivanka and her husband Jared Kushner have bought a home in the Kalorama neighborhood in the District, just around the corner from the Obama family, and walking distance to their Shul and rabbi.
+Trump’s oldest daughter, Ivanka, and her husband, Jared Kushner, have bought a home in the Kalorama neighborhood in the District, just around the corner from the Obama family, and walking distance to their Shul and rabbi.
 Both Conway and Ivanka have Trump’s ear, and are critical when it comes to advising Donald Trump.

 Did you notice Denis Leary and Kellyanne Conway look exactly alike?
 Denis Leary did. https://t.co/iUZb8lDZfH